Indoor tanning: Overview

 Reasons cited for indoor tanning include improving appearance, acquiring a pre-holiday tan, feeling good and treating a skin condition.
 Tanners often cite feelings of well-being; exposure to tanning beds is reported to "increase serum beta-endorphin levels by 44%".
 Beta-endorphin is associated with feelings of relaxation and euphoria, including "runner's high".

 Improving appearance is the most-cited reason.
 Studies show that tanned skin has semiotic power, signifying health, beauty, youth and the ability to seduce.
 Women, in particular, say not only that they prefer their appearance with tanned skin, but that they receive the same message from friends and family, especially from other women.
 They believe tanned skin makes them look thinner and more toned, and that it covers or heals skin blemishes such as acne.
-Other reasons include acquiring a base tan for further sunbathing; that a uniform tan is easier to achieve in a tanning unit than in the sun, and a desire to avoid tan lines.
+Other reasons include acquiring a base tan for further sunbathing; that a uniform tan is easier to achieve in a tanning unit than in the sun; and a desire to avoid tan lines.
 Proponents of indoor tanning say that tanning beds deliver more consistent, predictable exposure than the sun, but studies show that indoor tanners do suffer burns.
 In two surveys in the US in 1998 and 2004, 58% of indoor tanners said they had been burned during sessions.

 Vitamin D

 Vitamin D is produced when the skin is exposed to UVB, whether from sunlight or an artificial source.
 It is needed for mineralization of bone and bone growth.
-Areas in which vitamin D's role is being investigated include reducing the risk of cancer, heart disease, multiple sclerosis and glucose dysregulation.
 Exposing arms and legs to a minimal 0.5 erythemal (mild sunburn) UVB dose is equal to consuming about 3000 IU of vitamin D3.
-In a study in Boston, MA, researchers found that adults who used tanning beds had "robust" levels of 25(OH)D (46 ng/mL on average), along with higher hip bone density, compared to adults who did not use them.
+Adults who used tanning beds weekly had higher blood concentrations of 25(OH)D along with higher hip bone density compared to adults who did not use them.

 Obtaining vitamin D from indoor tanning has to be weighed against the risk of developing skin cancer.
 The indoor-tanning industry has stressed the relationship between tanning and the production of vitamin D. According to the US National Institutes of Health, some researchers have suggested that "5–30 minutes of sun exposure between 10 AM and 3 PM at least twice a week to the face, arms, legs, or back without sunscreen usually lead to sufficient vitamin D synthesis and that the moderate use of commercial tanning beds that emit 2%–6% UVB radiation is also effective".
 Most researchers say the health risks outweigh the benefits, that the UVB doses produced by tanning beds exceed what is needed for adequate vitamin D production, and that adequate vitamin D levels can be achieved by taking supplements and eating fortified foods.